ShunSakurai/asana-navigator/README.md

 - [ ] Implement keyboard shortcut to set new parent (Tab+R)

 #### Others:
-- [ ] Write the options page to enable/disable each feature
+- [ ] Write an options page to enable/disable each feature
 - [ ] Take screenshots and capture video

 ### Maybe later: